The survey - Have your say for stroke

 You can read about the Priority Setting Partnership process for more information.

 You can also find out more in this animation.

 How can I contribute?

-If you have had a stroke, care for someone who has, or are a health or social care professional working with people affected by stroke, then you might:
+If you have had a stroke, support someone that has as a family member or close friend, or are a health or social care professional working with people affected by stroke, then you might:

 - Tell us the questions or issues that you think future research should answer.